chris-townsend/project-one/README.md

 ## Brief
 #
 - The goal of the website is to showcase Chris's landscape photography prints with the potential for users to contact the publisher if neccesary by using the contact form provided
-- The website will have an about page which contains infomation about the author and also a team section
+- The website will have an about page which will contain infomation about the author and also a team section with information about employees.
-- Display a small gallery
+- It will display a small gallery
-- Links to wiki pages to show information on how the website was created by using HTML, CSS & GitHub
+- Links to wiki pages to show information on how the website was created, using HTML, CSS & GitHub
-- Fixed social media links at the bottom of the screen to attract returning viewers
+- Fixed social media links at the bottom of the screen

 ![Am I responsive](./assets/images/am-i-responsive.webp)